 Taking leaf from ancient Hindu texts, several other adharmi (religious) text also suggested that “….Veerya (virya) paat is harmful mentally and physically.”

-- 4 What is Brahamacharya (or known as Celibacy in english)?
+- 1.8 What is Brahamacharya (or known as Celibacy in English)?

 Power comes to him who observes unbroken Brahmacharya for a period of twelve years.
 Complete continence gives great intellectual and spiritual power.
 Controlled desire leads to the highest results.
 Transform the s#xual energy into spiritual energy.
 The stronger this force, the more can be done with it.
 Only a powerful current of water can do hydraulic mining.

-Inspiring Interaction of Swami Vivekanand with his Disciple
+Brahmacharya DIscussion of Swami Vivekananda and his Disciple

 Swami Vivekananda attributed his phenomenal mental powers to a lifelong observance of brahmacharya (an extreme stage of irreversible celibacy).
 A few days ago, a new set of the Encyclopedia Britannica had been bought for the Math.

 Seeing the new shining volumes, the disciple said to Swamiji, “It is almost impossible to read all these books in a single lifetime.”
 He was unaware that Swamiji had already finished ten volumes and had begun the eleventh.

 Swamiji: What do you say?
 Ask me anything you like from these ten volumes, and I will answer you all.

 The disciple asked in wonder, “Have you read all these books?”

 Swamiji: Why should I ask you to question me otherwise?
 Being examined, Swamiji not only reproduced the sense, but at places the very language of the difficult topics selected from each volume.